Never Too Young

 - Changing GP referral guidelines to include younger people for the first time

-- Commissioning research that will help GPs better identify bowel cancer in younger patients
+- Publishing research and a risk assessment tool that will help GPs better identify bowel cancer in younger patients

 - Leading a global Never Too Young coalition